scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

   exist in another library.
 Some extra per-object meta information like file/line number of definitions can be stored as well.
-- Narrative files are similar to API files, except that they do not represent a given object, but posess a previous/next page, and are organised in an ordered tree related to the table of content.
+- Narrative files are similar to API files, except that they do not represent a given object, but possesses a previous/next page, and are organised in an ordered tree related to the table of content.
 - Examples files are a non-ordered collection of files.
 - Assets files are untouched binary blobs **find better word** that can be referenced by any of the above